-Basically, if you need those extra artist slots for any reason, a Label plan might be for you. 🙂
+Basically, if you need those extra artist slots for any reason, a Ultimate plan might be for you. 🙂

 DistroKid Discount: How To Get DistroKid For The Lowest Price

 To get DistroKid for the lowest possible price, you will want to know about the DistroKid discount.

 Click the link above to learn more (including a full walkthrough), but here is a spoiler for you: